-‘Survivor: Game Changers’ Zeke And Sarah Plot Big Move – Final 3 List Leaked – Spoilers
+‘Survivor: Game Changers’: Zeke And Sarah Plot Big Move And Final 3 List Leaked — Spoilers

 — Jessica Lewis (@jessicalewis89) April 14, 2017

-Who Goes Home This Week on Survivor: Game Changers?
+Who Goes Home This Week On Survivor: Game Changers?

-More Survivor: Game Changers spoilers from Reddit sources tease it’s one of three on the chopping block – Zeke Smith, Debbie Wanner or Sierra Dawn-Thomas with some teaser sources leaning heavily toward Sierra while others cite the absence in upcoming CBS press photos of human Swiss army knife and multi-purpose Survivor Debbie being the ousted party.
+More Survivor: Game Changers spoilers from Reddit sources tease it’s one of three on the chopping block – Zeke Smith, Debbie Wanner, or Sierra Dawn-Thomas, with some teaser sources leaning heavily toward Sierra.
+Others cite the absence in upcoming CBS press photos of human Swiss army knife and multi-purpose Survivor Debbie being the ousted party.

 The tribe letting Zeke go sooner rather than later also seems inevitable on Survivor: Game Changers simply because he’s got the transgender advantage in his back pocket that could score him more jury votes if he made it to the end.
 However, as of now, the latest Survivor: Game Changers spoilers predict Zeke won’t make it much further in this season of the CBS reality show.